flo-compbio/gopca/docs/source/go_annotations.rst

 GO annotation file format
 -------------------------

 GO-PCA relies on GO annotations, consisting of associations of genes with specific GO terms.
 Therefore, one of the inputs to GO-PCA is a "GO annotation file", which is a tab-delimited text file that contains a list of of GO terms and the sets of genes annotated with them.
-An example snippet of a valid GO annootation file is shown below:
+An example snippet of a valid GO annotation file is shown below:

 ::